 - Version Control

 - The CI/CD pipeline deploys the latest version of the app to a staging environment.
-Any issues found during user acceptance testing can be quickly rolled back before public release.
+You can quickly roll back any issues found during user acceptance testing before public release.